Personal Assistant Visa Sponsorship Jobs in Minnesota

 Which companies in Minnesota sponsor visas for personal assistant roles?

 Large employers with substantial administrative staffs are the most consistent sponsors.
 In Minnesota, that includes corporations headquartered in the Twin Cities such as Target, UnitedHealth Group, Ameriprise Financial, Xcel Energy, and 3M.
-These companies have established HR and immigration infrastructure, making them more likely to support H-1B or other work visa petitions for qualified personal and executive assistant candidates.
+These companies have established HR and immigration infrastructure, making them more likely to support H-1B visa or other work visa petitions for qualified personal and executive assistant candidates.

 Which visa types are most common for personal assistant jobs in Minnesota?